Published on 10-Oct-2012

 Products and services used

-© Copyright IBM Corporation 2012.
-IBM Corporation, Software Group, Route 100, Somers, NY 10589.
-Produced in the United States of America.
-August 2012.
-IBM, the IBM logo, ibm.com, Cognos and TM1 are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
+© Copyright IBM Corporation 2012 IBM Corporation Systems and Technology Group Route 100 Somers, NY 10589 Produced in the United States of America October 2012 IBM, the IBM logo, ibm.com, Intelligent Cluster, Global Technology Services, GPFS, System Storage, System x, and Tivoli are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
-A current list of IBM trademarks is available on the Web at “Copyright and trademark information” at www.ibm.com/legal/copytrade.shtml.
-Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.
+A current list of IBM trademarks is available on the web at “Copyright and trademark information” at ibm.com/legal/copytrade.shtml Intel, the Intel logo, Xeon and Xeon Inside are trademarks of Intel Corporation in the U.S. and other countries.
+Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
 This document is current as of the initial date of publication and may be changed by IBM at any time.
 Not all offerings are available in every country in which IBM operates.
-The client examples cited are presented for illustrative purposes only.
+The performance data and client examples cited are presented for illustrative purposes only.
 Actual performance results may vary depending on specific configurations and operating conditions.
-It is the user’s responsibility to evaluate and verify the operation of any other products or programs with IBM products and programs.
 THE INFORMATION IN THIS DOCUMENT IS PROVIDED “AS IS” WITHOUT ANY WARRANTY, EXPRESS OR IMPLIED, INCLUDING WITHOUT ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND ANY WARRANTY OR CONDITION OF NON-INFRINGEMENT.
 IBM products are warranted according to the terms and conditions of the agreements under which they are provided.
-The client is responsible for ensuring compliance with laws and regulations applicable to it.
-IBM does not provide legal advice or represent or warrant that its services or products will ensure that the client is in compliance with any law or regulation.
-Statements regarding IBM’s future direction and intent are subject to change or withdrawal without notice, and represent goals and objectives only.
+Actual available storage capacity may be reported for both uncompressed and compressed data and will vary and may be less than stated.
+XSC03128-USEN-00